Meet the Team

 Director of Development

 Rachel Leachman is an artist, passionate advocate for survivors of sex trafficking, and a former business owner.
 She started as an active volunteer for GenerateHope while running her business.
 Rachel actively taught jewelry classes, accompanied residents to equine therapy, and provided respite on weekends for our Resident Guides.
 After volunteering for a year, God put it on her heart, as well as the GenerateHope directors’ hearts, to help our organization expand to Colorado.
 She decided to close her business and pursue that calling to open a Recovery Program in Colorado.
-She is now the Director of Development and is leading the way towards our first out-of-state expansion.
+She is now the Director of Development and has lead the way towards our first out-of-state expansion.
 Rachel received a Bachelor of Fine Arts from Miami University and ran her business for 6 years.
 She has volunteered her time as a WyldLife leader for middle school girls and Young Life leader for college-aged students.
 Rachel is from Wisconsin and moved from San Diego to Colorado at the end of 2020 with her husband to support the new Recovery Program in Colorado.

 Jeff Benson